The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/intermediate-guide.md

 ## Two Minute Burst Windows

 Optimizing your two minute burst window to better play into buffs is what really set you apart as a Reaper.
 An optimized Double Enshroud Window is putting around 2000 more potency into raid buffs than an optimized Single Enshroud one.
-Reaper has a lot of options for Burst windows and some win out based on the number of raid buffs you have or even win out based on the current timeline of the fight you are in.
+Reaper has a lot of options for burst windows that are better discussed in the Advanced Guide.
 Below is the safest option for your two minute burst window, that will work best in most situations.

 ![](/img/jobs/rpr/standardouble.png "Reaper Standard Burst")